XuefenPlayGround/AVP-SLAM-PLUS-/README.md

 ```
 and copy the value of the `NAMES` field of the image that you are currently running.
 Then execute the `commit` command with the following:
 ```
-    docker commit NAME_FROM_PS_COMMAND
+    docker commit NAME_FROM_PS_COMMAND avp-slam
 ```
 You will receive a `SHA256` line as output to confirm the completion of the command.
 This will now allow you to utilize the latest version of your docker image the next time you run it with the provided shell script.
 Failure to do this after you have made changes will force you to enact your changes all over again.
-If you have gotten to this point in the docker setup, commit your progress to your docker image at least once to ensure models to do not need to be loaded again.
+If you have gotten to this point in the docker setup, commit your progress to your docker image at least once to ensure models too do not need to be loaded again.

 ### 1.3 **Load Gazebo Model**
 Inside your docker image, run the following commands to load the models necessary for use in Gazebo.